 When you land on the blog home page, you will see three drop-down menus at the top – Industries, Product, and Work Your Way.
 ‘Industries’ categorizes the blog content based on the different verticals it targets such as Marketing, Sales and CRM, Project Management, Software Development, etc. Similarly, ‘Work Your Way’ categorizes the content based on the different use cases of Monday.com.

 Apart from this, another thing that catches your eye on the blog home page is the ‘Editor’s Pick’ section.
 Monday.com always lists some of its best-performing or most authoritative blog posts under this section.
 This is a great way to get more traction on these posts and help them rank higher in search, supporting an already great SEO content strategy.

 Coming to blog posts, Monday.com also posts a lot of educational and informational articles similar to the other popular SaaS companies we’ve studied.
-There are some very basic blog posts that answer the audience’s simplest questions, while also showing how to achieve the solution using Monday.com.
+Similar to the product-led content marketing technique observed in the Marketo content marketing case study, there are some very basic blog posts that answer the audience’s simplest questions, while also showing how to achieve the solution using Monday.com.
 Here’s an example from the blog post titled What’s a sales process flowchart, and why do you need one?